codedoctor/hapi-routes-accounts/README.md

 Provides HAPI based account management endpoints.

+## POST /users/me/accounts

+Creates a new account.
+The account is owned by the user who posts this (taken from the id field from the credentials.)
+The default options limit to one per user, but this can be overridden.

+## more later
-post /users/me/accounts --> Creates a new account.
-This is limited to one per user (the default account) get /users/me/accounts/active --> Retrieves the currently active account for the user post /users/me/account/active get /users/me/accounts
+get /users/me/accounts/active --> Retrieves the currently active account for the user post /users/me/account/active get /users/me/accounts